alexshadowolex/Spotify-Bot/README.md

   <br>
   This will only happen, if the function is active and the bot has been started.
 * Update Checker -> Can be toggled off (show_new_version_available_window_on_start_up).
 Checks for new versions on GitHub and if there is one, a window will appear.
-* Song Info Command -> Can be toggled off (is_song_info_command_enabled_by_default, switch in UI).
+* Song Info Command -> Can be toggled off (is_song_info_command_enabled_by_default, switch in UI).<br>
+  Command names: "songinfo", "si"<br>
   Command to display the current song in twitch chat together with a spotify link.
-* Add Song Command -> Can be toggled off (is_add_song_command_enabled_by_default, switch in UI).
+* Add Song Command -> Can be toggled off (is_add_song_command_enabled_by_default, switch in UI).<br>
+  Command names: "addsong", "as", "add"<br>
   Command to add the current song to a certain playlist.
 This playlist is identified by an ID set in spotifyConfig.properties with the parameter playlist_id_for_add_song_command. <br>
   To obtain this ID, simply extract it from the share-link: <br>
   E.g. the ID in this share link: https://open.spotify.com/playlist/idinsidethislink?si=abc1234569ada is "idinsidethislink", the random characters between "playlist/" and "?si".
 Just crop it out and paste it into the properties-file.<br>
   This functionality can be restricted to be used only by certain user groups:
   * BROADCASTER: Only the broadcaster
   * MODERATOR: Owner and Moderators
-  * EVERYONE: Everyone (careful with that one, your playlist might get filled with too many songs)<br>
+  * CUSTOM: Custom group of users, specified per username in property custom_group_user_names_add_song_command<br>

+  This security setting can be done in the UI and in the properties files.
+Note that the value is case-sensitive.
+* Skip Song Command -> Can be toggled off (is_skip_song_command_enabled_by_default, switch in UI).<br>
+  Command names: "skipSong", "skip", "next", "ss"<br>
+  Command to skip the current song.<br>
+  This functionality can be restricted to be used only by certain user groups:
+    * BROADCASTER: Only the broadcaster
+    * MODERATOR: Owner and Moderators
+    * CUSTOM: Custom group of users, specified per username in property custom_group_user_names_skip_song_command<br>
+* Remove Song From Queue Command -> Can be toggled off (is_remove_song_from_queue_command_enabled_by_default, switch in UI).
+  Command names: "removesongfromqueue", "rsfq", "remove", "removesong", "rs"<br>
+  Command to remove a song from the queue.<br>
+  To use this command, type (or rather copy and paste) the song name string that the bot responds with after a song request after the command.
+E.g. ""Ghost" by Confetti"<br>
+  This functionality can be restricted to be used only by certain user groups:
+  * BROADCASTER: Only the broadcaster
+  * MODERATOR: Owner and Moderators
+  * CUSTOM: Custom group of users, specified per username in property custom_group_user_names_remove_song_from_queue_command<br>

   This security setting can be done in the UI and in the properties files.
 Note that the value is case-sensitive.

 ## Contents of data-files explained